pursuit-curriculum/unit-dsa/math-for-devs/README.md

 ## Setting Intent

-> Sometimes I need to lean into my discomfort
+> Sometimes, I need to lean into my discomfort

 Sometimes we have to work on things we are not comfortable with.
-For some people, it is CSS, for others it can be working on a solution that requires a bit of math.
+For some people, it is CSS.
+For others, it can be working on a solution that requires a bit of math.

-Most coding jobs require basic math skills however few require advanced math skills (calculus, trigonometry etc.).
+Most coding jobs require basic math skills; however, few require advanced math skills (calculus, trigonometry, etc.).

-There are a handful of really useful math methods in JavaScript that can help you get what you need to get done.
+There are a handful of handy math methods in JavaScript that can help you get what you need to get done.

 ## Trivia Questions